raymak23/Docker-CommunityEdition/README.md

 # Docker-CommunityEdition
   This project is written in Visual studio 2017 using Microsoft ARM template.
+THe purpose of this project is to setup proof of concept Docker infrastructure

 # Prerequisite
   * Visual studio 2017